Assessors

 2. If my staff are retiring soon, do they need to revalidate?

-4. Do all my nursing staff need to revalidate?
+4. Do ALL my nursing staff need to revalidate?

 6. Will I need to collect all my staff’s portfolios to submit to the NMC?